-- Via the application of the voting policy, the following PAIs were considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators in related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs were considered: - At year end 16 companies in portfolio were subject to the Robeco Entity Engagement program.
-Via the Robeco Entity Engagement program, the following numbers of engagement cases per PAI were active on portfolio holdings, during the reporting period: PAI 1, table 1: GHG emissions 4 cases.
-PAI 2, table 1: Carbon footprint 4 cases.
-PAI 3, table 1: GHG intensity of investee companies 4 cases.
-PAI 4, table 1: Exposure to companies active in the fossil fuel sector 4 cases.
-PAI 5, table 1: Share of nonrenewable energy consumption and production 4 cases.
-PAI 6, table 1: Energy consumption intensity per high impact climate sector 4 cases.
-PAI 12, table 1: Unadjusted gender pay gap 1 case. - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and - Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of The Sub-fund that cause adverse impact might be selected for engagement.
+- Via the application of the voting policy, the following PAIs were considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators in related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs were considered: - At year end 2 companies in portfolio were subject to the Robeco Entity Engagement program. - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of The Sub-fund that cause adverse impact might be selected for engagement.